Yijiki/Cybersecurity-Lab-SIEM/docs/setup.md

 ### Step 3: Run Attack Simulations

 Each test below maps to one of the custom Wazuh rules written in Phase 4.
-Run them one at a time and validate the full pipeline after each before moving to the next.
+Run them one at a time and validate the full pipeline before moving to the next.

 #### T1105 - Suspicious PowerShell Download (Rule 100010)